jundalisay/spblist/content/en/research/mao/quotations/chapter-29.md

 When cadres are in difficulty as a result of illness, straitened means or domestic or other troubles, we must be sure to give them as much care as possible.
 This is how to take good care of cadres.

 A leading group that is genuinely united and is linked with the masses can gradually be formed only in the process of mass struggle, and not in isolation from it.

-In the process of a great struggle, the composition of the leading group in most cases should not and cannot remain entirely unchanged throughout the initial, middle and final stages; the activists who come forward in the course of the struggle must constantly be promoted to replace those original members of the leading group who are inferior by comparison or who have degenerated.
+In the process of a great struggle, the composition of the leading group in most cases should not and cannot remain entirely unchanged throughout the initial, middle and final stages.

+The activists who come forward in the course of the struggle must constantly be promoted to replace those original members of the leading group who are inferior by comparison or who have degenerated.

-"Some Questions Concerning Methods of Leadership" (June 1, 1943), Selected Works, Vol. III, p.
-118.*
+<cite>Some Questions Concerning Methods of Leadership" (June 1, 1943), Selected Works, Vol. III, p.
+118.</cite>

 If our Party does not have a great many new cadres working in unity and cooperation with the old cadres, our cause will come to a stop.
 All old cadres, therefore, should welcome the new ones with the utmost enthusiasm and show them the warmest solicitude.

 True, new cadres have their shortcomings.
-They have not been long in the revolution and lack experience, andunavoidably some have brought with them vestiges of the unwholesome ideology of the old society, remnants of the ideology of petty-bourgeois individualism.
+They have not been long in the revolution and lack experience, and unavoidably some have brought with them vestiges of the unwholesome ideology of the old society, remnants of the ideology of petty-bourgeois individualism.

 But such shortcomings can be gradually eliminated through education and tempering in the revolution.
 The strong point of the new cadres, as Stalin has said, is that they are acutely sensitive to what is new and are therefore enthusiastic and active to a high degree - the very qualities which some of the old cadres lack.

 Cadres, new and old, should respect each other, learn from each other and overcome their own shortcomings by learning from each other's strong points, so as to unite as one in the common cause and guard against sectarian tendencies.

-"Rectify the Party's Style of Work" (February 1, 1942), Selected Works, Vol. III, p.
-47.
+<cite>"Rectify the Party's Style of Work" (February 1, 1942), Selected Works, Vol. III, p.
+47.</cite>

 Our concern should extend to non-Party cadres as well as to Party cadres.
 There are many capable people outside the Party whom we must not ignore.

 The duty of every Communist is to rid himself of aloofness and arrogance and to work well with non-Party cadres, give them sincere help, have a warm, comradely attitude towards them and enlist their initiative in the great cause of resisting Japan and reconstructing the nation.

-"The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
-202.
+<cite>The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
+202.</cite>